lhw610/3D_UNet_Segmentation/README.md

-# Patch-based_3D_U-Net
+# 3D volume segmentation
-This segmentation toolbox divides 3D MRI volume into several patches and perform multi-label segmentation.
-It trains the individual patches then predicts the label.
+This segmentation toolbox originally designed for 3D Brain MRI volume segmentation.
+It divides 3D MRI volume into several patches and perform multi-label segmentation.
 The labels for the overlapping region of patches are determined by calculating the average probability map.

 # Instruction